This article was last updated on July 16

 Announcement – Negotiate an agreed-upon date and type of announcement about your termination.
 Maybe you’re taking time off to be with family, moving out of the area, or simply moving on but this announcement is what will make its way around not just the office but colleagues in your industry.
 You don’t want to look for another job in your industry with the rumor mill buzzing about your firing.

 Now that you have your severance package negotiated, make sure that you consult an attorney if the language isn’t clear to you.
 Once you sign it, it’s in effect so make sure you know exactly what you’re getting and committing to.

-If you’re laid off or fired, apply for The Federal-State Unemployment Compensation Program.
+If you’re laid off or fired, apply for state unemployment (see maximum amounts by state).
 Your taxes have been used to pay others who are in your situation so you should take benefits as well if you qualify.
-This compensation package will last for 26 weeks and your eligibility is governed by state law (recent economic stimulus funding has temporarily extended this to 99 weeks in many states).
-Often, you must go to the county agency who governs this program but in some states and localities, the application can be completed online.
+UI benefits generally last for 26 weeks and your eligibility is governed by state law.
+You can apply and certify online for your state unemployment benefits.

 Hold Your Head High

 It’s happening to many people around the world and often layoffs have nothing to do with you as a person.
 See it as a business decision instead of a personal decision and be prepared to negotiate an equitable severance package with your employer.